Hand. Cannot. Erase.

 Hand.
 Cannot.
 Erase. is the fourth solo studio album by English musician Steven Wilson.
 The album was released on 27 February 2015 through Kscope.
+Critics praised the album as a masterwork, and it entered the UK Rock Albums chart at number 1 in March 2015.

 Writing and recording

-The album was recorded in September 2014 at AIR Studios, London, UK.
+The concept album was recorded in September 2014 at AIR Studios, London, UK.
 All band members of the previous album are also featured on the new recording.
 When discussing the lack of Theo Travis's input on the record, Steven Wilson described the album as less "jazzy" in comparison to the previous album, featuring only a few parts written for flutes and saxophones.
 Wilson also described the album as more reflective of all of the different material in his back catalogue, featuring elements of electronic music and straightforward pop songs alongside long progressive-oriented tracks.
-Alongside Wilson, the album features Ninet Tayeb on vocals, and the sequences featuring boy choristers is inspired by the track 'All of the Love', from The Dreaming, an album by Kate Bush.
+Alongside Wilson, the album features Ninet Tayeb on vocals, and the sequences featuring boy choristers is inspired by the track 'All the Love', from The Dreaming, an album by Kate Bush.

 Themes and concept

-According to Wilson, the album is written from a female perspective, and the concept and story are inspired by the case of Joyce Carol Vincent, where a woman living in a large city dies in her apartment and no one misses her for over two years, despite her having family and friends.
+According to Wilson, the concept album is written from a female perspective, and the concept and story are inspired by the case of Joyce Carol Vincent, where a woman living in a large city dies in her apartment and no one misses her for over two years, despite her having family and friends.
 Wilson explained:

 "The basic story, or concept of the record – it's about a woman growing up, who goes to live in the city, very isolated, and she disappears one day and no one notices.
 There's more to it than that.
 Now, what's really interesting about this story is that your initial reaction when you hear a story like that is, 'Ah, little old bag lady that no one notices, no one cares about.'
 [Vincent] wasn't [like that].
 She was young, she was popular, she was attractive, she had many friends, she had family, but for whatever reason, nobody missed her for three years."

 Release and promotion

 The album was released in February 2015.
-A deluxe version of the album was also made available as well.
+A deluxe version of the album was also made available.
 Wilson and his band embarked on a tour through the UK and Europe in March and April 2015 in support of the album, with a setlist that was "based around the new album, of course, as well as casting the net further back into [his] past for a few surprises."

 Music from the album started being released to the public in January 2015, when a teaser trailer was released online, accompanied with a link to a blog written by the album's main character – a reclusive artist who writes about her interest in people who go missing and her talent for hiding in public.
 On 4 February 2015 a video for "Perfect Life" was released via Wilson's official YouTube channel.